Watch the webinar now:

 • Importance of the price index in purchasing

-For purchasing, the price index is an important tool for tracking price developments on the procurement market and making well-founded decisions.
-It helps buyers to identify cost trends, plan budgets precisely and critically evaluate price changes in supplier offers.
+For Strategic Purchasing, the price index is an important tool for tracking price developments on the procurement market and making well-founded decisions.
+It supports purchasers in recognizing cost trends, planning budgeting precisely and critically evaluating price changes in supplier offers.
 It also makes it possible to add price escalation clauses to contracts that are linked to a specific index in order to minimize price risks.

 • Cost control: Monitoring of price changes to meet budget targets.